Welcome to this week’s Survival Buzz with an update on my own preps plus news and announcements from the Backdoor Survival blog.

 With this month being all about water, I wanted to touch briefly on the water that flows from the taps.
 If you are on municipal water, you are at the mercy of the water company for purity, quality, and whatever chemicals they opt to use for treating the water.

 An interesting experiment is to test the water that comes from your taps.
-Amazon has an inexpensive water testing that will test for bacteria, lead, pesticides, nitrites/nitrates, chlorine, hardness, and pH.
+Inexpensive water testing that will test for bacteria, lead, pesticides, nitrites/nitrates, chlorine, hardness, and pH.
 While this test won’t give you amounts of those contaminants, it’s a good way to see if you might have a problem or concern.

 The kit tests your water to EPA standards, and you don’t have to send it to a lab to get results.
 You can do the whole thing right in your kitchen.
 By the way, if you have children, they might find this a fun science project.